IASA2/NomCom-Guidance/IETF LLC Board Director Role.md

 # IEFT Administration LLC Board Director Role

 ## Overview of the IETF Administration LLC
-The IETF Administration LLC ("IETF LLC") provides a corporate legal framework for facilitating current and future activities related to the Internet Engineering Task Force as well as its sister organizations, the Internet Architecture Board and the Internet Research Task Force.
+The IETF Administration LLC ("IETF LLC") provides a corporate legal framework for facilitating current and future activities related to the Internet Engineering Task Force as well as its sister organizations, the Internet Architecture Board ("IAB") and the Internet Research Task Force ("IRTF").
 IETF LLC exists to provide administrative support to these organizations.
 Its responsibilities are:

 * Operations.
 IETF LLC is responsible for supporting the ongoing operations of the IETF, including meetings and non-meeting activities.